 As a starting point, it is vital to present the definition of volunteerism that we endorse.
-For the purposes of this paper, volunteers, voluntary action and volunteerism "(...) refer to a wide range of activities (...) undertaken of free will, for the public good and where monetary reward is not the principal motivating factor."

-We agree with Naidoo's proposition - amplified by the 2015 UNV State of the world's volunteerism report (SWVR) - which makes the case for converging volunteerism and social activism by recognizing that, although not all activists are volunteers, many of them are, just as many volunteers are activists.
+For the purposes of this paper, volunteers, voluntary action and volunteerism "(...) refer to a wide range of activities (...) undertaken of free will, for the public good and where monetary reward is not the principal motivating factor."20 converging volunteerism and social activism by recognizing that, although not all activists are volunteers, many of them are, just as many volunteers are activists.
 This paper therefore also covers social activism fostered by volunteers.

+We agree with Naidoo's proposition 21 - amplified by the 2015 UNV State of the world's volunteerism report (SWVR) - which makes the case for

 International and national organizations face challenges when it comes to counting and identifying community volunteers involved in their programmes.
-Despite their key role in improving or rebuilding communities, community volunteers are rarely meaningfully included in programming,
+Despite their key role in improving or rebuilding communities, community volunteers are rarely meaningfully included in programming, research and evaluation, and they have limited protection when taking risks.
+Some have recognized this lack of inclusion: